ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json ATTINY
 Arduino SAMD for MKR1010<br>

-<p>This word clock program is suitable and tested for use with Arduino UNO, Nano, Nano Every, ATMEGA328, ATMEGA1284 chip, Arduino MKR 1010. <br>
-Other Arduino variants probably also work.<br>
 The HC05 or HM-10 Bluetooth module is used to read and write information or instructions to the clock. <br>
 With a rotary encoder time and several display modes can also be changed.<br>
 The DCF77 module can be attached to adjust the time to the second with German longwave time signal received by the module Arduino Uno, Nano with WS2812 or SK6812 LEDs: <br>
 Program size must stay below approx 23572 bytes  when 144 LEDs are used.
 Due to a Adafruit Neopixel bug the usage of memory by the LEDs is not subtracted from the avaiable memory. <br>
 With the Nano Every, Mega or chips with larger memory program size is no issue.<br>
-In an Arduino MKR1010 Wifi can be used to receive the time from a timeserver<br>
+With an Arduino MKR1010, WIFI can be used to receive the time from a timeserver<br>
   <br>
   To set the time with the rotary button: <br>
   One press on rotary: UUR is flashing -&gt; turn to set hour.<br>